 Building Net Worth in Washington

-Net worth is the single most comprehensive measure of financial health — it captures everything you own (assets) minus everything you owe (liabilities).
-In Washington, with a cost of living index of 118 and a median home price of $575K, housing is typically the dominant asset for middle-income households.
+Net worth is the single most comprehensive measure of financial health โ it captures everything you own (assets) minus everything you owe (liabilities).
+In Washington, with a cost of living index of 112.9 and a median home price of $596K, housing is typically the dominant asset for middle-income households.

-The price-to-income ratio in Washington is 6.9× — meaning the median home costs 6.9 years of the median household's gross income.
-This is a high ratio suggesting significant home-equity-driven wealth concentration among existing homeowners, but barriers to entry for first-time buyers.
+The price-to-income ratio in Washington is 6.0ร โ meaning the median home costs 6.0 years of the median household's gross income.
+This is a manageable ratio suggesting homeownership is accessible for median-income households with disciplined saving.

 Net Worth Targets by Age in Washington